Bombay Cat Breed: Personality & Facts

 Legs & Paws

-The Bombay's legs are in proportion to their torso and tail, medium-length and muscular.
-Their paws, much like a panther's, are round.
-They have five toes in front, four in back.
+The Bombay's legs are in proportion to its torso, rounded head, and tail.
+It is medium-length and muscular.
+Its paws, much like a panther's, are round.
+It has five toes in front and four in back.

 Coat

-What makes a Bombay unique on its own is its sleek, satin-like short coat.
-Like a panther, it's shimmering and close-lying to the cat's muscular body.
+What makes a Bombay unique is its glossy black coat and sleek, satin-like short coat.
+It's shimmering and close-lying to the cat's muscular body like a panther.
 The CFA describes their dark coat as "black to the roots."
 Bombay cats cannot have any white or any other coat color.
 Their nose and paw pads are also black.

-The Bombay cat is a bit like a panther when it comes to personality, too.
-While they are quite friendly, they can sometimes need their own space or territory to feel secure.
+The Bombay cat is a bit like a panther in personality, too.
+While they are pretty friendly, they sometimes need their own space or territory to feel secure.
 Try giving them a pretty tall cat tree where they can reign supreme over the humans and other cats in your home.
 They might also decide to make your shoulder their new domain.

 Their short, sleek coat isn't too much work.
-Once a week, give it a few strokes with your hand or a brush.
-You can also use chamois to rub them down, removing dead fur to avoid hairballs and excess shedding, while making sure their coat stays shiny.
-Make it another weekly habit to brush their teeth, remove discharge from their eyes, and check their ears for buildup.
+Once a week, please give it a few strokes with your hand or a brush.
+You can also use chamois to rub them down, removing dead fur to avoid hairballs and excess shedding while ensuring their coat stays shiny.
+Make it another weekly grooming habit to brush their teeth, remove discharge from their eyes, and check their ears for buildup.

 Health Problems

 The Bombay cat can live up to 20 years on average, but that's only if they are given a proper diet and brought to the vet regularly.
-Scheduled veterinary check-ups will allow you to keep up with vaccinations and manage diseases before they get out of hand.
-Overall, Bombay is considered a healthy breed but there are a few things to look out for.
+Scheduled veterinary check-ups will allow you to keep your pet well up with vaccinations and manage diseases before they get out of hand.
+Overall, Bombay is considered a healthy breed, but there are a few things to look out for.

 Children & Other Pets